-Education of the whole child at the Academy means addressing each student's cognitive/intellectual, social/emotional, moral/character and physical/sensory needs to plan instruction and engage students in rigorous educational experiences.
-This often occurs outside of the classroom through after-school, weekend events and interventions.
+Education of the whole child at the Academy means addressing each student's cognitive/ intellectual, social/emotional, moral/character and physical/sensory needs to plan instruction and engage students in rigorous educational experiences.
+These experiences include those offered during the school day and outside of the classroom through after school and weekend events.